alleyinteractive/composer-wordpress-autoloader/README.md

 ### Automatically Injecting WordPress Autoloader

 By default Composer WordPress Autoloader will automatically load the WordPress autoloader.
-This is done by adding `src/autoload.php` as a autoloaded file to Composer.
+This is done by adding `src/autoload.php` as an autoloaded file to Composer.
 However, this may not always work under some circumstances including symlinks.
 When necessary, you can opt to inject the `vendor/wordpress-autoload.php` file into your `vendor/autoload.php` file.
 This